oiax/tgweb/README.md

 The content of the `<title>` element is determined by the following rules:

-1. The value of the `tg-title` attribute of the root element of the page template, if one is specified.
+1. The value of the `title` attribute of the top-level element of the page template, if one is specified.
 2. The text content of the first `<h1>` element, if the page template contains one.
 3. The text content of the first `<h2>` element, if the page template contains one.